-Photo courtesy : Susie Sprinkel Hudson
+Photo courtesy: Susie Sprinkel Hudson

 Written by Daniella Litvak

-Honestly, the plot is really just an excuse to get four friends together in a room and let them engage in snark-to-snark combat while wearing ridiculous bridesmaid dresses before the impending nuptials occur.
+The plot is just an excuse to get four friends together in a room and let them engage in snark-to-snark combat while wearing ridiculous bridesmaid dresses before the impending nuptials occur.
 The downside of this repetitiveness is that the few times “Always A Bridesmaid” tries to discuss something seriously, it feels shoehorned in.
-The instance that really sticks out is Libby Ruth’s fear that her daughter won’t find love.
+The instance that sticks out is Libby Ruth’s fear that her daughter won’t find love.
 While the first scene is necessary to establish characters, tone, and a normal atmosphere to heighten the contrast with later wackiness, the scene could be trimmed down a fair bit to make the story tighter.
 The upside is the show stuffs itself with great one-liners and banter, which makes for a fun viewing experience.
 Continue Reading